 Our France travel guide is unlike any you’ll find online, we don’t mimic, sugar-coat or even skim over the important details.
 If you’re looking for the holy grail of information, then we’ve made sure you can access it all in one place.
 Get to grips with the do’s and don’ts in French etiquette, learn the key differences between Northern France, Central France and the South of France, discover the best times to visit and heaps more.

 – THINGS YOU SHOULD KNOW BEFORE YOU GO TO FRANCE –

 So you think you know France and the French?
 But before you book your villas in France it’s equally as important to be clued up on the essentials.
 Do you know the country code?
 Know what to do in a medical emergency or how to get around?
-Take a breather, you don’t need to figure this all out on your own, we’ve got the lowdown below!
+Take a cpr training in Brampton, you don’t need to figure this all out on your own, we’ve got the lowdown below!

 Hands up if you’re a frantic traveller?
 Travelling can be exciting, daunting and nerve-wracking all at the same time.
 Throw children into the mix and you need to make sure everyone is prepared for a tiring day ahead.
 Or, maybe you’re the opposite – great at keeping yourself steady with all your documents to hand.
 If you need a little assistance, Tripit is a great app that organises your flights, taxis and check-in info for you.
 And restless travellers will benefit from Calm, tried and tested by the Oliver’s Travels team – this handy app will help you unwind in no time.

 The euro is used as the currency and is legal tender, having replaced the French Franc.
 It’s always best to order euros and pick up in advance.
 Credit cards are widely accepted but check with your bank to make sure it’s 0% commission.
 ATMS are generally a better rate than a currency exchange.